v-maxjohnson/Wander-Must/README.md

 The color scheme and design were chosen to impart a modern, feminine aesthetic, as we have identified women as the primary demographic for our application.
 The site has a clean, straightforward look designed to make the user experience as painless as possible, providing a number of customizable options that never overwhelm the user.

+The site was originally built using jQuery and Handlebars templating, but it has been completely refactored as a React build, providing users with a clean, single-page app.

 ## Concepts Used

+- React components
+- State
+- Props
+- ES6 JavaScript features:
+  - Classes
+  - Constructors
+  - Import/Export
 - Node and Express servers
-- Handlebars templating
 - MVC (Model-View-Controller) design pattern
 - Sequelize ORM
-- API endpoints
-- HTML endpoints
+- GraphQL Resolvers, Queries, and Mutations
 - Authentication
-- Node require and module exports
-- Test Suite

 ## Technologies Used

+- React.js
 - HTML5/CSS3
 - Material Kit
 - Javascript
-- jQuery
-- jQuery UI
 - Local Storage
-- API & AJAX
+- API & Axios
 - Sequelize
 - Node.js
 - Express.js
-- Handlebars.js
 - Passport.js
 - Heroku
 - JawsDB
-- Mocha/Chai testing
+- Cloudinary image hosting
 - Visual Studio - Text Editor
 - Git Terminal/Bash